the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/typescript.md

 ## TypeScript in React

 TypeScript for JavaScript and React has many benefits for developing robust applications.
 Instead of getting type errors on runtime in the command line or browser, TypeScript integration presents them during compile time inside the IDE.
 It shortens the feedback loop for a developer, while it improves the developer experience.
 The code becomes more self-documenting and readable, because every variable is defined with a type.
-Also moving code blocks or performing a larger refactoring of a code base becomes much more efficient.
+Also moving code blocks or performing a larger refactoring of a codebase becomes much more efficient.
 Statically typed languages like TypeScript are trending because of their benefits over dynamically typed languages like JavaScript.
 It's useful to learn more [about TypeScript](https://www.typescriptlang.org/index.html) whenever possible.

 To use TypeScript in React, install TypeScript and its dependencies into your application using the command line.
 If you run into obstacles, follow the official TypeScript installation instructions for [create-react-app](https://create-react-app.dev/docs/adding-typescript/):